๐Ÿช„Political Philosophy

 • State-managed trade to accumulate national wealth, particularly precious metals like gold and silver

-• Colonial expansion was justified through mercantilist logic, linking economic philosophy to imperialism and exploitation
+• Colonial expansion was justified through mercantilist logic, linking economic philosophy directly to imperialism and exploitation

 State Capitalism

-• Government ownership of key industries combined with market-based operations—the state acts as a capitalist actor
+• Government ownership of key industries combined with market-based operations: the state itself acts as a capitalist actor

 • Strategic state intervention allows governments to direct economic development while maintaining profit incentives

-• Modern examples like China demonstrate how authoritarian governance can coexist with market mechanisms, challenging the assumption that capitalism requires democracy
+• Modern examples like China and Singapore demonstrate how authoritarian governance can coexist with market mechanisms, challenging the assumption that capitalism requires democracy

-Compare: Capitalism vs. State Capitalism—both use market mechanisms and profit motives, but they differ on who controls strategic industries and why.
-If an FRQ asks about the relationship between economic freedom and political freedom, this comparison is essential.
+Compare: Capitalism vs. State Capitalism: both use market mechanisms and profit motives, but they differ on who controls strategic industries and why.
+This comparison is essential for questions about the relationship between economic freedom and political freedom.

 Collective Ownership Systems